EFL meeting to discuss Bury's possible reinstatement to Football League

 Football League clubs will meet on Thursday, with Bury's possible reinstatement to League Two top of the agenda.

-The 71 members will convene and it is expected there will be a vote on how the EFL will look for the 2020-21 season.
+The 71 members will convene and give their views on how they want the EFL to proceed ahead of the 2020-21 season.

 - Dale: Bury the victim not the villain